99designs/gqlgen/docs/content/reference/file-upload.md

 menu: { main: { parent: 'reference' } }
 ---

-Graphql server has an already build it Upload scalar to upload files using a multipart request.
+Graphql server has an already built-in Upload scalar to upload files using a multipart request. \
-If follow the following spec https://github.com/jaydenseric/graphql-multipart-request-spec, that defines a interoperable multipart form field structure for GraphQL requests, used by various file upload client implementations.
+It implements the following spec https://github.com/jaydenseric/graphql-multipart-request-spec, that defines an interoperable multipart form field structure for GraphQL requests, used by various file upload client implementations.

-To use it you add the Upload scalar in you schema, and it will automatically add the marshalling behaviour to Go types.
+To use it you need to add the Upload scalar in your schema, and it will automatically add the marshalling behaviour to Go types.

+# Configuration
+There are two specific options that can be configured for uploading files:
+- uploadMaxSize \
+This option specifies the maximum number of bytes used to parse a request body as multipart/form-data.
+- uploadMaxMemory \
+This option specifies the maximum number of bytes used to parse a request body as multipart/form-data in memory, with the remainder stored on disk in temporary files.

 # Examples